royrobotiks/card10_cover/README.md

 - you can add a piece of clear plastic (e.g. cutout from a pet bottle) as display protection
 - no overhangs, thus it is very easy to print (except if you turn side led's on)
 - you can make a random cover or turn off the randomization and generate exactly the cover that YOU need!

+#### Are there features missing?
+Let me know and I'll implement them in the next design revision!

 ## How to use